bastrian/WHMCS-Auto-Accept-Orders/README.md

 ---

-## 🧑‍💻 Author
+## Author

-Originally created by Jetserver Web Hosting* Modernized and extended by Bastrian
+Originally created by Jetserver Web Hosting
+Modernized and extended by Bastrian